dimarkov-git/greek-exercise/docs/guides/exercise-development.md

 ### 5. Validate JSON structure

-The app uses Valibot schemas to validate exercise data.
+The app uses Valibot schemas for exercise data validation and Zod for UI component validation.
 Invalid exercises will show error messages in development.

 ## 📝 Writing guidelines